KatWest/dev260_fall_2025/assignments/final/DESIGN.md

 _Name the data structure (e.g., Dictionary<string, Customer>)._

 **Your Answer:**
+List<Quest>

 **Purpose / Role in App:**
 _What user action or feature does it power?_

 **Your Answer:**
+Acts as an in-order storage for Quest objects

 **Why it fits:**
 _Explain access patterns, typical size, performance/Big-O, memory, simplicity._

 **Your Answer:**
+Easily resizable

 **Alternatives considered:**
 _List alternatives (e.g., List<T>, SortedDictionary, custom tree) and why you didn't choose them._